-Camiones generally cost about half of the bus fare.
+Camiones generally cost about half the bus fare.
 You’ll need time and a strong constitution, as travel can be excruciatingly slow and rough, depending on the cargo and number of passengers.
 A major plus is the raw experience, including the best views of the countryside.

 On any camión trip, especially in the highlands by day or night, be sure to take plenty of warm clothing as night temperatures can plunge below freezing and at best they can be chilly.